The Leadership of General George S. Patton During World War II

 The Relentless Drive Through France

-Throughout August and September 1944, Patton’s division commanders competed to see who could cover the most ground.
+Throughout August and September 1944, Patton’s division commanders competed to cover the most ground.
 The 4th Armored Division under John Wood covered over 400 miles in two weeks.
 Patton’s intelligence officers reported that German resistance was crumbling; he pressed for all-out pursuit.
 Yet the rapid advance created a massive supply crisis.
 Eisenhower, who favored a broad-front strategy, chose to prioritize Montgomery’s Market Garden operation and divert fuel to the north.
 Patton’s Third Army ground to a halt south of the Moselle River.
 He argued bitterly—sometimes insubordinately—that a single, sharp thrust could end the war by Christmas.
 In retrospect, many historians believe Patton’s strategic insight was prescient, though the logistics case against it remains strong.
+The pause allowed the Germans to regroup and prolong the war into the winter.

 Battle of the Bulge: Patton’s Master Stroke